ryancoffee/edgeml_fes/README.md

 EdgeML for Fusion Energy Science project

 ## DOE-FES Support
+This work was supported by the Department of Energy, Office of Fusion Energy Science under Field Work Proposal 100636 "Machine Learning for Real-time Fusion Plasma Behavior Prediction and Manipulation."
-This project was supported by the US Department of Energy, Office of Science, Fusion Energy Science, under
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, using the DIII-D National Fusion Facility, a DOE Office of Science user facility, under Award DE-FC02-04ER54698.

 #File location
-Finn has placed files into the Ml group spacs
+Finn has placed files into the Ml group space
 ```bash
 /sdf/group/ml/datasets
 " ============================================================================